Sustainability

 ---|---|---|---|---|

-- The data in this table is calculated by taking the total water withdrawal for the entire year at the two sites in Kaohsiung and Taipei (including offices, assets, and dormitories), then dividing it by the total number of people at these two sites as of the end of 2023.
-This average per capita water withdrawal is then used to estimate the total water withdrawal for all personnel within the scope of this report.
+- The data in this table was calculated by dividing the annual water withdrawal of Kaohsiung and Taipei (including offices, assets, and dormitories) by the total number of people in the two locations at the end of 2023, and then extrapolated to estimate the total water withdrawal for all persons included in the scope of this report.

-- Per Capita Water Withdrawal Intensity: As of the end of 2023, there were 72 people in Taiwan and 118 people globally.
+- The water withdrawal intensity per capita covers, as of the end of 2023, 72 people in Taiwan and 119 people globally.

 Waste Management